thingsboard/thingsboard.github.io/_includes/docs/user-guide/firmware.md

 * Title - the name of your firmware package.
 You may use different names for production and debug firmware.
 * Version - the version of your firmware package.
 Combination of the title and version must be unique in scope of tenant.
+* Link to Device Profile - Each firmware references a device profile.
+This helps to prevent accidental updates of devices with incompatible firmware.
+  Link to a device profile means that this device *may* be updated to the current firmware.
+  However, the update is not triggered, until the user or script [assigns](#assignment) the firmware to the device profile or device.
+* Type - either *Firmware* or *Software*.
+Each device may have an MCU firmware and the actual
 * Checksum algorithm - short name of the checksum algorithm to use.
 Optional.
 * Checksum - value of the file checksum.
 Optional.
 If no checksum provided by the user, server will use SHA-256 algorithm automatically.
 * Description - optional text description of the firmware.